Binance Market Update (2022-07-24)

 Binance

-The global cryptocurrency market cap now stands at $1.05T, up by 3.13% over the last day, according to CoinMarketCap data.
+The global cryptocurrency market cap now stands at $1.04T, up by 2.70% over the last day, according to CoinMarketCap data.

 Most major cryptocurrencies by market cap are trading higher.
-Market outperformers include BURGER, LOKA, and ORN, up by 31%, 18%, and 17%, respectively.
+Market outperformers include BURGER, ORN, and LOKA, up by 24%, 22%, and 17%, respectively.

 Top stories of the day: